dennisbergevin/cypress-plugin-last-failed/README.md

 ### For `cypress open`

-- **Optional**: Set two common environment variables tied to the `@bahmutov/cy-grep` package to enhance the experience utilizing the grep logic within the Cypress Test Runner UI using `cypress open`:
+- **Recommended**: Set two common environment variables tied to the `@bahmutov/cy-grep` package to enhance the experience utilizing the grep logic within the Cypress Test Runner UI using `cypress open`:

 ```json
 {